Category Archives: History

 But morality is actually relevant in this conflict.

 Hamas is unusually evil.
 We can debate why this is the case, but it doesn’t change the facts of the present.
 Hamas’s explicitly stated goal is to eliminate the state of Israel.
 To this end, not only has it intentionally committed atrocities against Israeli civilians, it has brutalized and terrorized Gazans.
 It is illiberal to the extreme, and anti-progressive, and relies on fear and violence as its primary political instruments.
 Hamas is vile.
-Anyone who affords it legitimacy lacks capacity for moral reasoning.
+Anyone who sees it as legitimate has broken moral judgment.

 Morally, Israel is better than average.
 This, however, is actually not all that relevant.
 If you accept the premise that Israel has a right to exist as a Jewish state — and this is absolutely core to this issue — Israel has an obligation to prevent Hamas from pursuing its goal of eliminating Israel.
 That Israel attempts to do so humanely, making things much harder on itself in order to minimize civilian casualties, is to its credit.
 Of course, some of this effort is purely pragmatic, avoiding anything that can fuel hostility from the Arab world.
 But given that the Arab world refuses to credit to Israel for these efforts, and will turn just about any event into an occasion for rage, at least some small portion of the humanity can be assumed to be principled.